 Just ask the Blues.

 Anne Hale is the Director of Client Services at HL Group, Inc., a premier provider of mobile inventory management, RFID and supply chain solutions.
-She manages our client engagements, helps with sales and marketing and can frequently be cheering for the Blues.
+She manages our client engagements, helps with sales and marketing and can frequently seen cheering for the Blues.